-Global payment technology has evolved in leaps and bounds over the decades.
+Global payment technology has grown in leaps and bounds over the decades.
 It was 1950 before the first modern credit card was introduced in the U.S. Just 70 years later, people around the world can use mobile wallets to pay for goods and services right on their cell phones.
-The COVID-19 pandemic has made virtual payment options more popular than ever.
+The COVID-19 pandemic made virtual payment options more popular than ever.
 Here at Remitly, in fact, many of our customers now send money to their loved ones via mobile money providers.

-Check out this list of some top mobile wallets in different regions.
+Have a look at this list of some top mobile wallets in different regions.
 Have you heard of all of them?

 Mobile Money in Africa